Manage SMB using the GUI

 Add an SMB share

-Once the SMB cluster is created and joined to the Active Directory, you can create SMB shares (maximum 1024).
-Each share must have a name and a shared path to the filesystem.
-It can be the root of the filesystem or a sub-directory.
+Once the SMB cluster is created, you can create SMB shares (maximum of 1024).
+Each share must have a name and a shared path to the filesystem, which can be the root of the filesystem or a subdirectory

 Before you begin